A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts

 \section{New eigenvalues of random lifts}

 We now introduce the model of random lifts and present an analog of Theorem \ref{th:Fr} in this new context.
-The notation is independent from the previous section.
-Let us first introduce a convenient representation of multi-graphs.
-Let $G = (V,E)$ be a finite simple graph with vertex set $V$ and edge set $E = \{ e_t : t \in T \}$ where $e_t = \{ x_t, y_t \}$.
-The set of directed edges is the set of pairs formed by the edges :
+Notation is independent of the previous section, but they are kept similar to help the reader.